younsu-woo/reddit-sentiment-analysis/README.md

 <br><br>

 ## Project Overview :mag:
 This project is intended to dive into the Futurology subreddit to identify sentiment in the top "hot" posts.
 The web app is deployed on PythonAnywhere <a href="http://roguelash.pythonanywhere.com" title="here">here</a>.
+It will take some time to load since the process of pulling data via the Reddit API is somewhat time-consuming.

 There are six elements of the visualization component:
 1. Word Cloud